vatpac-technology/sops/docs/enroute/Brisbane Centre/ARL.md

 When **CFS ADC** is offline, CFS CTR (Class D `SFC` to `A045`) reverts to Class G, and is administered by MNN and INL.

 !!! note
-    MNN does not assume the CB TCU in the absence of a CFS ADC controller.
+    MNN does not assume the CFS CTR in the absence of a CFS ADC controller.
 Assumption of the CFS CTR is the responsibility of INL.
 Controllers may choose to verbally coordinate the release of the CFS CTR to either sector/subsector.

 #### WLM CTR
 When **WLM TCU** is offline, WLM MIL CTR (Class C `SFC` to `A065`) reverts to Class G, and WLM MIL CTR (Class C `A065` to `F125`) reverts to Class E. This airspace is administered by the appropriate ARL subsector.
 Alternatively, ARL(MLD) may provide a [top-down service](../../../terminal/williamtown) if they wish.